 People living with disabilities in Bangladesh and Pakistan experience profound challenges.
 Disability exacerbates poverty for the whole family because of increased expenses, lack of income (due to caring responsibilities) and reduced opportunities (due to social exclusion).
 In Bangladesh, for each person an estimated 10.1 years of health is lost as a result of disability; in Pakistan, this is 9.6 years (source: WHO and World Bank World Report on Disability).
 This is particularly acute for women and girls with disabilities, as they face additional challenges because of gender inequality.

 This can be addressed through appropriately targeted health services and the development of approaches which include disability and gender considerations.
-The Right to Health programme aims to contribute to building a society where all people can access services, and where lessons learned can affect other health areas, in line with the UK Department for International Development’s disability framework.
+The Right to Health programme aimed to contribute to building a society where all people can access services, and where lessons learned can affect other health areas, in line with the UK Department for International Development’s disability framework.

-Services are targeted to reach some of the most neglected and hardest-to-reach populations who are unlikely to benefit from standard health care services.
-The project is delivered in partnership with local partner eye care hospitals and ministries of health at national and district levels.
-To reach the most marginalised groups, the programme runs inclusive eye health screening camps, and targeted outreach is developed in collaboration with local disabled people’s organisations (DPOs), community-based organisations and self-help groups.
+Services were targeted to reach some of the most neglected and hardest-to-reach populations who were unlikely to benefit from standard health care services.
+The project was delivered in partnership with local partner eye care hospitals and ministries of health at national and district levels.
+To reach the most marginalised groups, the programme ran inclusive eye health screening camps, and targeted outreach was developed in collaboration with local disabled people’s organisations (DPOs), community-based organisations and self-help groups.

-The programme runs in Rangpur, Rajshahi and Dhaka divisions in Bangladesh, and Baluchistan, Punjab and Khyber Pakhtunkhwa provinces in Pakistan.
+The programme ran in Rangpur, Rajshahi and Dhaka divisions in Bangladesh, and Baluchistan, Punjab and Khyber Pakhtunkhwa provinces in Pakistan.